springuser2014/telephony/README.md

     JAVA_OPTS="$JAVA_OPTS -Dcom.sun.management.jmxremote.authenticate=false "
     export JAVA_OPTS;

-We need to add it at the beginning of the file to enable jmx deployment.
+We need to add this at the beginning of the file to enable deployment by jmx.

 Stay tuned!